 Crisis and Emergency Response: A key feature of this plan is that it describes a common approach for dealing with both crisis and emergency.
 The plan differentiates between a crisis and an emergency.
 In common language, the terms may be used interchangeably, but for the purposes of this plan they will be defined separately.
-Crisis and emergency response may be seen as a continuum, where a crisis with more limited potential impact is on the left and a full-scale emergency requiring intergovernmental response is on the right.
+Crisis and emergency response may be seen as a continuum, where a Ten examples of crisis and emergency response crisis with more limited potential impact is on the left and a full-scale emergency requiring intergovernmental response is on the right.

-Unexpected death (crisis)
+(crisis)